 - Ability to freeze/unfreeze cards

 Digital-only bank app interfaces vary, but each is designed for ease of use with an emphasis on giving clear information.
-Traditional banks have been attempting to replicate the successes of digital-only bank apps, incorporating elements into their own apps.
-At present, the user journey of traditional and digital-only banking apps is similar.
+Some traditional banks have incorporated some of these elements into their own apps and so, at the moment, the user journey of traditional and digital-only banking apps is similar.

-Are they worth switching my main current account to?
+Is it worth switching my main current account to a digital bank?

-Many people open a digital-only bank account to work in tandem with their existing accounts, so it’s not necessarily a case of having one or the other.
+Many people open a digital-only bank account to work alongside their existing accounts, so it’s not necessarily a case of having one or the other.
 Some people use digital-only banks as a budgeting tool alongside their existing bank accounts, transferring a monthly budget and using it separately to keep closer tabs on their spending.

 What do digital-only banks offer beyond current accounts?